jsimaoisel/jsimaoisel.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: <a href='https://www.isel.pt'>ISEL</a>, <a href='https://www.ipl.pt'>IPL</a>, <a href='https://fit.isel.pt'>FIT-ISEL</a>, <a href='https://www.inesc-id.pt'>INESC-ID Lisboa</a>

 profile:
   align: right
-  image: prof_pic.jpg
+  image: prof_js.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  #  <p>ISEL, Room F.0.15</p>
+  #  <p>Lisboa</p>
+  #  <p>Portugal</p>

+news: false  # includes a list of news items
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page

-announcements:
-  enabled: true # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
-  enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am an Assistant Professor (\"Professor Adjunto\") at the Engineering School of the Polytechnic Institute of Lisbon ([ISEL](https://www.isel.pt) // [IPL](https://www.ipl.pt)), where I work in the areas of distributed systems, cloud computing, and computer security.
+I hold a PhD in Informatics and Computer Engineering from ULisboa (IST), supervised by Prof. [Luís Veiga](https://www.dpss.inesc-id.pt/~lveiga/), and I am a researcher at INESC-ID Lisboa with the [Distributed, Parallel and Secure Systems](https://www.inesc-id.pt/research-areas/distributed-parallel-and-secure-systems/) group.
+At ISEL, I am a member of [Future Internet Technologies (FIT)](https://fit.isel.pt), a research group with a strong connection to society.

+My research focuses on cloud infrastructure and services, particularly serverless architectures, as well as computer security.
+My work is published in several high-impact journals and international conferences in these areas.
+In addition, I participate in consultancy projects for government departments, municipalities, and private organizations.
+I currently serve on the coordination board of the Master’s in Computer Engineering and Informatics ([MEIC](https://www.isel.pt/en/curso/masters-degree/master-computer-science-and-engineering)) and am a member of the Council of Representatives at ISEL.